 The food at 1900 Park Fare is served buffet style and is all-you-can-eat.
 They are open for breakfast and dinner.
 For breakfast, you will find traditional breakfast items such as omelettes, pancakes, french toast, muffins, bacon, and Mickey waffles.
 You can also expect to find salmon, ham, and the restaurant’s signature Strawberry Soup.
 For dinner, the buffet features kid-friendly items such as pizza, hot dogs, mac-and-cheese, and chicken nuggets.
 You will also see such offerings as mashed potatoes, butternut squash ravioli, salmon, pork pot stickers, chicken marsala, pasta alfredo, conch chowder, and sushi rolls.
 The Strawberry Soup is also available at dinner.
 The dessert buffet include things like mini cheesecakes, fruit tarts, and chocolate mousse.

 This is a character meal, meaning that while you dine, several characters will come by your table to sign autographs, talk with your family, and take pictures.
 During breakfast, Mary Poppins, Alice, and the Mad Hatter are present.
 During dinner, the characters are Cinderella, Prince Charming, Lady Tremaine, and the 2 stepsisters.
-Sometimes, the Fairy Godmother will also appear at dinner, but she was not there when we visited.
+Sometimes, the Fairy Godmother will also appear at dinner.

 We had dinner at 1900 Park Fare.
-My son, Boston, was not crazy about the idea of dining with a princess.
-However, he LOVED this character interaction!
+My son LOVED the character interaction!
 Drizella and Anastasia stole the show for us!
-Boston thought they were both hysterical!
-Prince Charming was the first to come to our table.
-He was polite.
-He tried to engage Boston in conversation, but Boston wasn’t not very talkative with him.
-Cinderella was next.
-She really didn’t have much to say.
-She just took the picture, signed his autograph book, and then went about her way.
+We thought they were hysterical!
+Prince Charming was polite, but not hugely entertaining.
+Cinderella really didn’t have much to say.
+She just took the picture, signed his autograph book, and went about her way.
 Lady Tremaine was as stuffy and formal as you would imagine her to be.
-She asked Boston which of her daughters he planned to marry.
-He wasn’t sure how to answer that.
+She asked my son which of her daughters he planned to marry.
+He wasn’t sure how to answer that!

-He told Drizella that she was his favorite.
-This caused her to squeal loudly and jump up and down.
-She told him that Anastasia would be so mad when she found that out that her face would turn as red as her hair!
+When my son told Drizella that she was his favorite, she squealed loudly and jumped up and down.
+She said that Anastasia would be so mad that her face would turn as red as her hair!
 When Anastasia came by, he told her that he liked Drizella better.
-She screamed loudly too and acted as if she was furious.
+She screamed loudly and acted as if she was furious.
 He thought it was the funniest thing he had ever seen.
 As soon as we left, he asked if we could eat here again on our next trip!
 Both of the stepsisters really played up their parts.
 At times, we saw them picking on each other from across the restaurant.
 They were some of the best characters we’ve ever seen!
-They made the meal for us.

 If you have a Cinderella fan in your party, this is a great place to see her, especially if you aren’t able to book a table at Cinderella’s Royal Table.
-Because 1900 Park Fare is located outside of the parks, it is not as hard to get a reservation for as the other princess meals.
-Plus, eating here will allow you to see Cinderella without having to wait in line to see her at her meet-and-greet spot in the Magic Kingdom.
+Because 1900 Park Fare is located outside of the parks, it is easier to get a reservation here than the other princess meals.
+Plus, this will allow you to see Cinderella without having to wait in line at her meet-and-greet spot in the Magic Kingdom.
 However, please be aware that Cinderella is the only princess that you will find here.

 Disney Dining Plan/Cost

-1900 Park Fare does participate in the Disney Dining Plan.
-Whether you visit for breakfast or dinner, you will be charged 1 table-service credit per person.
+1900 Park Fare participates in the Disney Dining Plan.
+It is one table-service credit per person.
 For us, this was a decent use of our credits.
 Character meals tend to be pricey, so we felt we were getting our money’s worth with the dining plan.
 If you are paying out-of-pocket, breakfast will cost you between $15-30 per adult.
 Dinner will run you between $30-60 per adult.
 However, it is all-you-can-eat, so you can at least make sure that everyone in your party gets plenty to eat.

 We are big fans of meeting the characters.
-We typically do one character meal on each trip.
-Because I’m the only female in our family, we generally don’t do princess meals.
+We typically do one character meal each trip, but usually don’t do princess meals.
 My son loved this place however!
-We all thought that Drizella and Anastasia were hilarious.
-They turned what we thought would be a princess meal into a funny display of sibling rivalry.
+Drizella and Anastasia were hilarious.
+They turned this princess meal into a funny display of sibling rivalry.
 None of us walked away feeling like we had just dined with the princesses.
 We will do this one again because the character interaction with the stepsisters was that good!
 It is a great character meal for boys and girls.
 I would recommend 1900 Park Fare to anyone who wants to have a good laugh at dinner.
 It is also a great place to go for anyone who really wants to ham it up with the characters.
 For a look at the menu, see allears.net.
 For help planning your trip, see my step-by-step guide, quick tips, and best resources.
 Happy travels!